 Q: What is your Adoption Process?

 A: Our adoption processes starts with a completed Statement of Interest form.
 With this in hand, an adoption counselor will contact the potential adopter and go from there.
 We do not do same-day adoptions, and adoptions are not on a first-come, first-served basis.
-Filling out a Statement of Interest form does not guarantee you a dog or a chance to meet the dog you are interested in.
+Filling out a Statement of Interest form does not guarantee you a dog or cat, or a chance to meet the dog or cat you are interested in.

 Q: How much does it cost to adopt a dog or cat through AHS?

-A: Our adoption fees vary depending on the age of the dog.
+A: Our adoption fees vary depending on the age of the animal.
 All our adoption fees include age-appropriate vet care, including spay/neuter surgery for all dogs over 6 months of age, DHLPP shots, rabies shots and de-worming.
 All cats are spayed/neutered before adoption.

 Puppies (younger than 18 months) – $300 (Plus an additional $200 spay/neuter deposit for puppies that are not spayed or neutered at time of adoption)